johncaruso/servicenow/CONTRIBUTING.md

 `git clone git@github.com:youraccounthere/servicenow.git`

-Now, modify the CONTRIBUTORS.md and add your name to the list of authors Then add whatever you like based on the naming convention below;
+Now, modify the CONTRIBUTORS.md and add your name to the list of authors Then add whatever you like based on the naming convention below.

+When complete be sure to `git add` your modifications;

+`git commit -m "Some details here"`

+`git push`

 ## Pull Request title